Nova-UTD/navigator/docs/index.md

 The `entrypoint.sh` script (in the `/docker` directory) sources ROS2 (Foxy) and sets environment variables needed for the bridge.

 ### Launching a Demo
-6. The bridge can be run using the following line within the CARLA-ROS2 bridge container:
+Launching a demo requires three terminal windows.
+Recall `$` are commands run on the host and `#` are commands run in a container.
+1. In the first terminal window, launch Carla using `runcarla` (assumes you set up the alias described above).
+2. In the second terminal window, run the CARLA-ROS2 bridge container (should be in the `carla_interface` respository root directory) and then launch the carla interface nodes:
 ```
+$ docker compose run carla_interface
 # ros2 launch launch.carla_interface.py
 ```
-7. Then, in the Navigator container, run the following command to start the Navigator stack.
+3. In the third terminal window, run the Navigator container (should be in the `navigator` respository root directory) and then launch the Navigator stack:
 ```
+$ docker compose run navigator_carla
 # ros2 launch launch.carla.py
 ```
 > Note: The node definitions for the Navigator launch script are located in the file `launch_node_definitions.py`.
-8. Both or either of the launch files can include rviz to visualize the simulation.

 ## Real-world use
 To run in the real-world, you'll need to provide your own LiDAR stream, map data, and throttle/brake/steering interface.
 We provide our own interface, for use with our specific hardware, as an example.